epitsin/CodeSnippets/README.md

 ```

 The client application should run on port 4200, so in your browser just go to [http://localhost:4200](http://localhost:4200).
 The server application should run on port 3000.
+Note: if you cannot experience problems connecting to MongoDb Atlas, check your system firewall settings and ensure that they are not blocking the access.

 That's it!
 Code snippets application should be running.